Lighthouses of Australia: Coral Sea Islands Territory

 Lihou Reef Light, 1999

-Previously the light was listed as being on a 13 m (43 ft) "radio mast," a steel pole carrying radio
+It's possible the lights are on the weather radar tower seen in photos of the weather station.
+Previously the light (Admiralty K3206.5) was listed as being on a 13 m (43 ft) "radio mast," a steel pole carrying radio

 Queensland.
 Accessible only by boat.
 Site open, tower closed.
 Site manager: